auth0-lab/auth0-unity/README.md

 Unity platform toolkit for consuming the Auth0 Authentication API.

 > :warning: This is an experimental library and has not had a complete security review.
-As we move towards general availability, please be aware that releases may contain breaking changes.
+As we we learn and iterate, please be aware that releases may contain breaking changes.

 ## Requirements